 NZGRC-2019 will bring the geospatial community together to explore how research in geospatial science and technology can help to address these challenges over the coming decades – both in terms of technological foundations and applied areas – and to consider how geospatial research can contribute to future societal wellbeing and just transitions.

+All geospatial submissions are welcome, with submissions aligned with the conference theme especially so.
+The conference theme is Finding our way to a better future.
 We invite submissions from all aspects of geospatial research and practice – including theory, technology, application, and innovation.
 The conference will include a range of academic sessions including posters.
 The participation of early career scholars, postgraduate students, and government and industry practitioners is positively encouraged.

 Submissions which address related areas are also welcome.